Girlscript-Bhubaneswar/GSBBSR-Site/README.md

-# GSBBSR-Site
+# GirlScript-Bhubaneswar
-Website of GirlScript Bhubaneswar Chapter
+This is the website of GirlScript Bhubaneswar Chapter.